Keystead

 It has to end in a booked conversation, not a pile of contacts.
 The point is not more leads.
 It is a calendar with the right local businesses on it, so you spend your time in meetings and on the work, not on outreach.

-What measurement actually buys you
+What a monthly readout actually buys you

 Start where you can see the result